Tourist Places to Visit Near Agra Within 100 kms

 • 📝 Tip from me: Carry some snacks and water.
 The area around Deeg is not as developed for tourists, so don’t expect too many cafés or eateries nearby.

-What I loved most about Deeg was the sense of tranquility.
-Unlike crowded tourist spots, it felt like I had discovered a hidden treasure.
-Strolling along the water channels and standing in the courtyards made me feel like time had slowed down.
-This was a perfect break from the busy cities.
+What I love most about Deeg is the sense of tranquility.
+Unlike crowded tourist spots, it feels like you have discovered a hidden treasure.
+Strolling along the water channels and standing in the courtyards make you feel like time had slowed down.
+This is a perfect break from the busy cities.

-While most people rush toward Jaipur or Mathura from Agra, I decided to take a little detour south to Dholpur and I’m so glad I did.
-Just about an hour’s drive away, this small town in Rajasthan is famous for its red sandstone quarries (yes, the same stone used in many Mughal monuments) and its scenic spots along the Chambal River.
+While most people rush toward Jaipur or Mathura from Agra, but just about an hour’s drive away, lies this small town in Rajasthan which is famous for its red sandstone quarries (yes, the same stone used in many Mughal monuments) and its scenic spots along the Chambal River.

 Birds during Chambal River Safari

 One of my favorite experiences here was taking a Chambal River Safari.
-Floating gently along the calm river, I spotted crocodiles basking on the banks and flocks of birds swooping low across the water.
-It felt like stepping into a nature documentary.
+Floating gently along the calm river, you spot crocodiles basking on the banks and flocks of birds swooping low across the water.
+It feels like stepping into a nature documentary.
 The boatman also told me fascinating stories about the infamous Chambal ravines, once home to dacoits (bandits).
-It added a sense of thrill to the ride!
+It adds a sense of thrill to the ride!

 • ⏰ Best time: Winter months (October to March) are perfect.
 Summers can be scorching here.